lavanyanigam/FAE-One-Layer-Is-Enough/README.md

 <img src="images/fae_compare.png" alt="Diagram comparing SD-VAE, VA-VAE, RAE, and FAE" width="500">

 Latent Diffusion Models reduced generation costs by shifting computation from raw pixels into a compressed latent space.
-A central question in recent research is whether we can skip training VAEs from scratch and instead reuse pretrained encoders like DINOv2 or SigLIP that already possess rich visual representations.

-However, features optimized for understanding images differ fundamentally from those required to generate them:
+An important question in recent research is whether we can skip training VAEs from scratch and instead reuse pretrained encoders like DINOv2 or SigLIP that already possess rich visual representations.
+However, features optimized for understanding images differ fundamentally from those required to generate them.

 Before we start, these are a few terms we'll keep reusing: